The Bursar's Office receives a number of similar questions each day. Click on a question below to view the answer.

 Yes.
 Current benefits eligible faculty/staff members, as well as their spouses and dependents, can receive a Qualified Tuition Reduction each semester.
-Just submit a QTR Form to the UA Human Resources Office for approval prior to each semester/session that you enroll.
-Go to our QTR Information
+Just submit a QTR Form to the Human Resources Office for approval prior to each semester/session that you enroll.
+Go to our QTR Information page for details.

 - To change or update your address(es) online, go to UAccess and select Personal, then Addresses.
-Account Summaries are mailed to your Billing address.
+Account Statements are mailed to your Billing address.
 Refunds are mailed to your Mailing address.

 - To change or update your address(es) in person, go to the Registrar's Office, Administration Building Room 210.